Jupyter4Science/nbdev_app_template/README.md

 ### Build and test container

 1. Install [Docker](https://docs.docker.com/get-docker/) on your workstation.
+Note that you may need admin access to run Docker commands.
 1. Start a command line (terminal) session.
 1. Make sure Docker is running by entering: [`docker info`](https://docs.docker.com/config/daemon/).
-1. Build the Docker image (takes a while) by entering `docker build -t nbtmpl1 --build-arg repourl=https://github.com/rcpurdue/nbtmpl.git --build-arg repodir=nbtmpl --build-arg datapath=data`
+1. Build the Docker image by entering the following (note: final "`.`" is required.): `docker build -t nbtmpl1 --build-arg repourl=https://github.com/rcpurdue/nbtmpl.git .`
 1. Run the image: `docker run -p 8866:8866 nbtmpl1`
 1. Run the app (notebook) in your browser: `http://localhost:8866/`